Filing a Complaint

 In the case of disputed charges on your credit card bill, you must act quickly to preserve your right to challenge a charge.
 This means not only working with the merchant to rectify the situation, but also notifying the credit card company directly, in writing, within 60 days of the initial billing date.
 More information on how and where to file your dispute should appear on the back of your credit card statement.

 Help with Your ProblemTo help you get your complaint to the right place the first time and save you valuable time, we offer suggestions on how to go about resolving many common consumer issues in the section of our web site titled A-Z Consumer Topics.
-Before you take the time to submit a complaint to this agency, please check first to see whether your particular concern is listed there.
-If it is, you can learn the appropriate place to report your problem and whether OCP is the designated agency to handle it.
-In that event, or if you do not find the issue listed but it meets the above qualifying criteria, please return to this page for further instructions.
+Before you take the time to submit a complaint to this office, please check first to see whether your particular concern is listed there.
+If it is, you can learn the appropriate place to report your problem and whether Georgia Department of Law's Consumer Protection Unit is the designated office to handle it.
+In that event, or if you do not find the issue listed but it meets the above qualifying criteria, please return to this pagefor further instructions.

 If the problem involves an allegation of an unfair or deceptive business practice or otherwise falls within our responsibility—and you are still dissatisfied after making every effort to discuss your disagreement with the merchant—you may send us your complaint, and we will take appropriate action.